e2nIEE/pandapower-homepage/_pages/about.md

 The pandapower power flow solver is based on the Newton-Raphson method.
 The implementation was originally based on PYPOWER, but has been improved with respect to robustness, runtime and usability.

-Internal power flow parameters, such as node type for the power flow calculation (slack, PV or PQ node) or per unit conversions, are carried out automatically by pandapower.
-This improves user convenience and reduces the risk of incoherent input data.

 #### Initialization